jerismith32/Challenge_1/README.md

 # 01 HTML CSS Git: Code Refactor

 ## Description
 This is a landing page for Horiseon.
 The purpose of this page is to highlight the offerings from Horiseon.
 It includes information about search engine optimazation, online reputation management, and social media marketing.
 It also includes the benefits of Horiseon.
 The page has been made more accessible using semantic HTML elements as well as alt tags on the images.
-The CSS has been organized and been made more concise.
+The CSS has been organized and follows the structure of the HTML elements.
+Comments have been made on the HTML code and the CSS stylesheet.
+In the CSS stylesheet, some classes have been combined and made more concise.

 ## Built With
 * HTML